You’re interested in becoming a teacher but keep hearing about low educator salaries.

 If you’re in a two-earner household, living on a teacher’s salary is not so hard.

-Your paycheck generally goes further in places with lower costs of living.
+Paychecks generally go further in places with lower costs of living.

 To get the most bang for your buck, stick to major cities, as school districts in big cities tend to pay more.